Public-Health-Scotland/technical-docs/Posit Infrastructure/FAQs.md

 #### Do I need to be connected to the VPN?

 If you are working remotely, yes: ensure that when you login to Windows that you first connect to the VPN by selecting "vpn1.nss.scot" or "vpn2.nss.scot".
 If these VPN servers are not available to you, please raise a call to have this rectified in [ServiceNow](https://nhsnss.service-now.com/phs/).

+Microsoft Edge is the recommended, and supported, web browser for accessing Posit Workbench.

+### How to prevent my browser from putting my session to sleep?

+Microsoft Edge puts your tabs to sleep when you’re not using them.
+Tabs are put to sleep after 1 hour of inactivity by default.
+This can cause your session to pause / go to sleep.

+Follow these steps to change your browser preferences to prevent this:

+1. Open Microsoft Edge.
+2. Click/tap on the Settings and more (3 dots) button, and click/tap on Settings.
+3. Click/tap on System and performance in the left pane.
+4. Click/tap on the ‘Add’ button under Never put these sites to sleep.
+Add the Posit Workbench homepage URL (https://pwb.publichealthscotland.org/) to the dialogue box that appears then click the ‘Add’ button.

 ### Installing Packages